garagehive/garagehive.github.io/docs/garagehive-autodata-viewing-and-adding-servicing-intervals.md

 ### Auto Selection of Service Intervals Data From Autodata
 Auto selection from Autodata, is available for the Great Britain, Northern Ireland and Ireland Markets.
 To view and add the data:
-1. Open the Jobsheet or document (can be a Jobsheet, Estimate, or Vehicle Inspection Estimate) for the vehicle and click on **Lookup** followed by **Service Interval Matrix** in the menu bar.
+1. Open the document (can be a Jobsheet, Estimate, or Vehicle Inspection Estimate) for the vehicle and click on **Lookup** followed by **Service Interval Matrix** in the menu bar.

    ![](media/garagehive-autodata-service-intervals1.png)